matsumonkie/qmk_firmware/keyboard/bepo/README.md

 ## The Easy Way: Use an existing firmware file and just flash it

-1. Download and install the [Teensy Loader](https://www.pjrc.com/teensy/loader.html)
+1. Download dfu-programmer
-2. Find a firmware file you like.
-You can find a few if these in the keymaps subdirectory right here.
-The file you need ends with .hex, and you can look at its .c counterpart (or its PNG image) to see what you'll be getting.
-You can also use the [Massdrop configurator](https://keyboard-configurator.massdrop.com/ext/ergodox) to create a firmware Hex file you like.
+2. Download and install the [Teensy Loader](https://www.pjrc.com/teensy/loader.html)
-3. Download the firmware file
+3. Download the firmware file (.hex)
 4. Connect the keyboard, press its Reset button (gently insert a paperclip into the hole in the top-right corner) and flash it using the Teensy loader you installed on step 1 and the firmware you downloaded.

 ## More technical: create your own totally custom firmware by editing the source files.

 This requires a little bit of familiarity with coding.